AreebaAkram/Student-Management-System/docs/Requirement Analysis.md

 The requirements can be categorized into:

 **Functional Requirements:**
-<li>User authentication and authorization
+<li> User authentication and authorization</li>
-Student information management
+<li> Student information management</li>
-Course management
+<li> Course management</li>
-Grade management
+<li> Grade management</li>
-Reporting and analytics</li>
+<li> Reporting and analytics</li>

 **Non-Functional Requirements:**
-<li>Performance: The system should respond to user requests within 2 seconds.
+<li> Performance: The system should respond to user requests within 2 seconds.</li>
-Security: The system should ensure the confidentiality, integrity, and availability of student data.
+<li> Security: The system should ensure the confidentiality, integrity, and availability of student data.</li>
-Usability: The system should be easy to use and navigate.
+<li> Usability: The system should be easy to use and navigate.</li>
-Scalability: The system should be able to handle an increasing number of users and data.</li>
+<li> Scalability: The system should be able to handle an increasing number of users and data.</li>

 ### Analyzing Requirements
 The requirements can be analyzed using techniques such as:

-<li>Use Case Diagrams: To visualize the interactions between stakeholders and the system.
+<li> Use Case Diagrams: To visualize the interactions between stakeholders and the system.</li>
-Sequence Diagrams: To illustrate the sequence of events in the system.
+<li> Sequence Diagrams: To illustrate the sequence of events in the system.</li>
-Class Diagrams: To model the data structures and relationships in the system.</li>
+<li> Class Diagrams: To model the data structures and relationships in the system.</li>

 ### Prioritizing Requirements
 The requirements can be prioritized using techniques such as: